-hook is a function that lets you perform side effects in your functional components.
-It combines the functionality of componentDidMount
+The useEffect hook is a fundamental function in React that allows you to perform side effects within your functional components.
+It elegantly consolidates the functionality of componentDidMount, componentDidUpdate, and componentWillUnmount lifecycle methods from class components into a single, declarative API.

 Basic Syntax